IbrahimMasood11/Maroon-5-comment-section/README.md

 We chose this dataset because it's good for analysing how people interact online.
 Having many rows (499) gives us reliable results, and having several number columns means we can do calculations and create charts.
 The data helps us spot trends in what gets the most likes and responses.

-The dataset works well for our project because we can use it for descriptive statistics, create visual charts, and apply basic machine learning.
-All the data is public and does not contain personal information, making it ethical to use.
+This data set is great for projects, since we can run descriptive stats on it, do performance visual charts and also apply basic machine learning.
+All of the data is public and does not include personal information, so its use is ethical.

 ## Data Cleaning Summary
 Fixing problems in the data beforehand improves our analysis.
 First, we reviewed the dataset to check for missing information, incorrect formats, and duplicate entries.